den-wdi-2/improvement-from-cohort2/README.md

 - We should have cut anything non-essential and just taught exactly what we needed to get Project 1 done
 - Whiteboarding was fun, but scary
 - Pre-work was too difficult, and they wanted more support while doing it
+- They would have liked more modeling and instructors running through solutions

 And here are the ideas from Project 1 Retro: